-Skip the jarred tomato sauce and make your own easy homemade Marinara Sauce in less than an hour.
+Skip the jar of marinara sauce and make your own easy homemade Marinara Sauce recipe in less than an hour.
 For real!

 Marinara Sauce is one of the simplest of Italian sauces.
 Processes and tastes can vary greatly, but it all comes down to tomatoes, garlic, onion and herbs.

-While my family recipe for spaghetti sauce takes all day long, this quick homemade marinara sauce is what I make when I’m whipping up calzones, Parmesan chicken or baked ziti pie.
+While my family recipe for spaghetti sauce takes all day long, this quick homemade marinara sauce is what I make when I’m whipping up calzones, Parmesan chicken, honeycomb pasta or even just easy Pizza Pinwheels.
 You can make it ahead and freeze or can it to make sure you always have marinara on hand.

 As far as tomatoes go, you have two choices.
 One that will be a little more time than the other.